-(PN 3121) Amends Title 66 (Public Utilities), in service and facilities, further providing for notices before service to the landlord is terminated.
-Requires prior to termination of service to a landlord who notified a public utility of the landlord's ownership interest in a property served by a public utility, the public utility must provide written notice to the landlord of the proposed termination via first class mail at least 37 days prior to the date of service is terminated.
-Requires that the public utility provide a final written notice via first class mail 10 days prior to the proposed termination date if the originating cause of proposed termination of service is not resolved.
+(PN 3319) Amends Title 66 (Public Utilities) in services and facilities, providing prior to any termination of service to a landlord who has notified a public utility in writing of the landlord's ownership interests in a property served by the public utility, the public utility shall provide written notice to the landlord of the proposed termination via first class mail or by email, text message or other electronic messaging formats in accordance with the commission's privacy guidelines at least seven days before the date of termination of service.
+In incidents on electronic delivery, the legislation provides a landlord shall affirmatively consent to be contacted using a specific electronic messaging format for the purpose of termination of service.
+Provides if the originating cause of the proposed termination of service is not resolved, the public utility shall provide a final written notice under this subsection via first class mail to the landlord on the day of the proposed termination date.
+Provides that provisions do not apply to landlord ratepayers.
 Effective in 60 days.

-06-28-22 Reported as amended from House Consumer Affairs
+(Prior Printer's Number: 3121)

-06-30-22 House Second Consideration
+06-30-22 House Second consideration 06-30-22 Rereferred to House Appropriations